slavnikov/RubyQuarry/README.md

 #### ::all

-Returns an array of all the resources in a databse table associated with a given model.
+Returns an array of all the resources in a database table associated with a given model.

 ```Ruby
   Movie.all #=> [#<Movie:0x000055a3163c5870 @attributes={:id=>1, :title=>"The Godfather", :director_id=>1}>, #<Movie:0x0000 .... ]